Preserve Evidence and Take Photos

 What Should You Keep?

-The first step to take in protecting evidence of your injury is to make sure that every physical item is preserved, including torn clothing, broken equipment, and important documents.
-As an illustration, here are some steps to take after a number of common injuries:
+The first step to protect evidence of your injury is to preserve every physical item.
+This includes torn clothing, broken equipment, and essential documents.
+Here are some steps to take after some common injuries:

 Motor Vehicle Accidents